rajivkuriakose/atp-example/README.md

-# How to create oracle Automomous Database using Terraform
+# How to create oracle Autonomous Database using Terraform

 ## Generate ssh key pair